-So far I’ve covered all the wonderful aspects of quartz countertops, but before you call your contractor and order a bunch of stabs, you need to understand the downsides.
+So far, I’ve covered all the wonderful aspects of quartz countertops, but before you call your contractor and order a bunch of slabs, you need to understand the downsides.
 Here are the reasons you might want to pass on quartz countertops.

-If you’re on a tight budget you might want to consider other materials besides quartz.
-All the wonderful aspects of quartz—durability, non-porous, ability to custom design—come with a cost.
+If you’re on a tight budget, you might want to consider other materials besides quartz.
+All the great aspects of quartz—durability, non-porous, ability to custom design—come with a cost.

 Although quartz is expensive, the alternatives, especially natural stones, are pricey too.
 According to HomeAdvisor.com, the average cost of quartz countertops is $75 per square foot, marble is $60 per square foot, and granite averages $40 – $60 per square foot.

 Quartz can be customized into almost any design imaginable.
-The versatility of its appearance is an obvious advantage, however, if you’re looking for the truly unique look of natural stone, you might be better off with granite or marble.
+The versatility of its appearance is a distinct advantage; however, if you’re looking for the truly unique look of natural stone, you might be better off with granite or marble.